SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app-cf.md

    npm add @sap-cloud-sdk/http-client@3.x @sap-cloud-sdk/util@3.x @sap-cloud-sdk/connectivity@3.x @sap-cloud-sdk/resilience@3.x
    ```

-5. Import the Business Partner API to your project by following one of the below options based on your development environment.
+5. Import the Business Partner API to your project by following the below steps
-- If you are in Business Application Studio:

    * In the project explorer, right-click on the project's root folder and select **Upload...**

      ![upload API](./images/upload-api.png)